 See our Things to Do section for many more parks and gardens, museums and galleries, events and sites, plus tourist attractions and destinations in the Ecotourism and City Tours sections.
 Our Entertainment page lists many more attractions and you can request much more information and brochures from the Tourist Information Office.

 There is a never-ending, amazing variety of things to do in Santa Cruz.
 Because the department is so large, you are free to choose your preferred landscape depending on how long you will be here, the type of accommodations you prefer, or how much energy you have.
 Try this region’s delicious food or enjoy our nightlife too.
-Ruta Verde Bolivia is our preferred tour operator for sites in Santa Cruz.
+Ruta Verde Bolivia is our preferred tour operator for these sites.